The Dovekeepers

 The Dovekeepers is a two-part television adaptation based on the book of the same name by Alice Hoffman from executive producers Roma Downey and Mark Burnett.
-It features the Siege of Masada by troops of the Roman Empire towards the end of the First Jewish–Roman War.
+It features a fictionalized account of the Siege of Masada by troops of the Roman Empire towards the end of the First Jewish–Roman War.
 The program premiered in the United States on March 31, 2015 on CBS.